cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 The PBTS algorithm defines a way for a blockchain to create block timestamps that are within a reasonable bound of the clocks of the validators on the network.
-It replaces the BFT Time algorithm for timestamp assignment, that computes the timestamp of a block using the timestamps included in precommit messages.
+It replaces the BFT Time algorithm for timestamp assignment, which computes the timestamp of a block using the timestamps included in precommit messages.

 ### Block Timestamps